Chilson

 Chilson is a hamlet and civil parish in the Evenlode Valley in West Oxfordshire, England, about 4+1/2 mi south of Chipping Norton.
 The civil parish also includes the hamlet of Shorthampton, about 2/5 mi north east of Chilson.
 The 2011 Census recorded the parish's population as 141.
 The toponym, first recorded as Cildestuna in about 1200, is derived from the Old English ċildes tūn, meaning "estate of the young nobleman".

+A Heritage Grade II-listed country house, Pudlicote House, lies one kilometre to the north of Chilson.
+Built around 1808, it was for a time the residence of Jonathan Birch and later his son William John Birch.